 Register at a DOT Consortium to stay compliant.
 Learn more about drug and alcohol testing via the DOT Employer Handbook.

-The FMCSA requires that trucking companies must keep a driver qualification file for every driver.
+The FMCSA requires that trucking companies must keep a driver qualification file for every driver — another important step in this owner-operator checklist.
 If you’re an owner-operator, this means you.
 It has to be maintained for the past three years and has eight parts:

 - Employee application must contain the mandatory information